 Segment operating income is segment net revenue less segment cost of revenue and operating expenses.
 Segment expenses do not include certain costs, such as corporate selling and marketing, product development, general and administrative expenses and share-based compensation expenses, which are not allocated to specific segments.
-These unallocated costs totaled \$1.62 billion in fiscal 2018, \$1.32 billion in fiscal 2017, and \$1.18 billion in fiscal 2016.
-Unallocated costs increased in fiscal 2018 compared with fiscal 2017 and in fiscal 2017 compared with fiscal 2016 due to increased corporate product development and selling and marketing expenses in support of the growth of our businesses and higher share-based compensation expenses.
-Segment expenses also do not include amortization of acquired technology, amortization of other acquired intangible assets, and goodwill and intangible asset impairment charges.
-See Note 14 to the financial statements in Item 8 of this Annual Report for reconciliations of total segment operating income to consolidated operating income from continuing operations for each fiscal year presented.
+These unallocated costs totaled \$1.73 billion in fiscal 2019, \$1.62 billion in fiscal 2018, and \$1.32 billion in fiscal 2017.
+Unallocated costs increased in fiscal 2019 compared with fiscal 2018 and in fiscal 2018 compared with fiscal 2017 due to increased corporate product development, selling and marketing, and general and administrative expenses in support of the growth of our businesses and higher share-based compensation expenses.
+Segment expenses also do not include amortization of acquired technology and amortization of other acquired intangible assets which totaled \$26 million in fiscal 2019, \$21 million in fiscal 2018, and \$14 million in fiscal 2017.
+See Note 13 to the financial statements in Item 8 of this Annual Report for reconciliations of total segment operating income to consolidated operating income for each fiscal year presented.